ImangazalievM/CircleMenu/README.md

 });
 ```

-If you want to open menu in start, just add `isOpened` attribute in XML:
+If you want to open menu in start, just add `openOnStart` attribute in XML:

 ```xml
 <com.imangazaliev.circlemenu.CircleMenu